-3. Capital Assets
+3. Capital Assets and Right-to-Use Assets

-Capital assets, other than intangible assets, with a unit cost of over \$5,000 and an estimated useful life in excess of one year, and all library books, are recorded at historical cost or estimated historical cost if purchased or constructed.
+Capital assets, which include property, collections, and equipment other than intangible assets, with a unit cost of over \$5,000 and an estimated useful life in excess of one year, and all library books, are recorded at historical cost or estimated historical cost if purchased or constructed.
+Right-to-use assets are defined as assets resulting from a lease or subscription-based information technology arrangement.
 The capitalization threshold for intangible assets such as capitalized software and internally generated computer software is \$1 million and \$100,000 for easements and land use rights and patents, trademarks, and copyrights.
 In addition, works of art and historical treasures and similar assets are recorded at their historical cost.
 Donated capital assets are recorded at fair market value at the date of donation.
 Land, construction in progress, and intangible assets with indefinite lives are the only capital assets that are not depreciated.
 Depreciation is not allocated to a functional expense category.
 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend its life are not capitalized.